ibm-cloud-docs/cephaas/gpu-availability.md

 # GPU availability and distribution
 {: #gpu-availability}

-In the current Fusion as a Service deployment, GPU resources may be concentrated on a single worker node.
-For example, both NVIDIA H100 GPUs in rack F40 are hosted on the same node.
-This reflects the current hardware distribution and determines how GPU-enabled workloads are scheduled and managed.
+GPU resources in your Fusion as a Service deployment determine how GPU-enabled workloads are scheduled and managed.
+Understanding GPU availability patterns and distribution options helps you design workloads that can handle maintenance windows and potential hardware events.
 {: shortdesc}

+## Available GPU types
+{: #gpu-types}

+Fusion as a Service supports the following GPU types for your workloads:

+NVIDIA H100
+:   High-performance GPUs designed for AI, machine learning, and data analytics workloads.
+These GPUs provide exceptional compute power for demanding applications.

+The specific GPU models and quantities available depend on your deployment configuration.
+GPU availability must be determined at order time as part of your initial deployment planning.

+## GPU ordering and configuration
+{: #gpu-ordering}

+GPU resources must be specified at order time when you initially configure your Fusion as a Service deployment.
+You cannot add GPU resources to an existing deployment after it has been provisioned.
+When planning your deployment, consider the following:

+- The number of GPUs required for your workloads
+- Whether you need GPUs distributed across multiple worker nodes for high availability
+- Your workload resiliency and availability requirements
+- Expected growth in GPU-dependent applications

+Contact your IBM representative to discuss your GPU requirements.
+Your IBM representative can help you:

+- Determine the appropriate number and type of GPUs for your workloads
+- Plan GPU distribution across worker nodes to meet your availability requirements
+- Design a configuration that balances performance, availability, and cost
+- Understand the implications of different GPU distribution strategies

-## Behavior and impact
+## GPU scheduling and availability patterns
-{: #gpu-behavior-impact}
+{: #gpu-scheduling-availability}

-The concentration of GPU resources on a single node affects workload scheduling and availability in the following ways:
+GPU resource distribution affects workload scheduling and availability in the following ways:

 GPU-backed OpenShift Virtualization VMs are scheduled only on nodes with available GPU capacity :   Virtual machines that require GPU resources can only be placed on nodes that have GPUs available.
 If all GPU capacity is allocated, new GPU requests cannot be fulfilled.